sstelfox/stelfox.net/content/knowledge_base/brewing/steam_mashing.md

 There are 2 sorts of things that could go wrong with my steam vessel.

-1) leakage or failure at rated pressure, 10PSI.
+1. Leakage or failure at rated pressure, 10PSI.
 Corny kegs are rated to 130PSI.
    I'll be pressure testing mine to 30PSI.
 People carbonate beer at 15 PSI all the time.
 When was the last time you heard of a corny failing doing this ?

-2) failure because of over pressure.
+2. Failure because of over pressure.
 My kegs setup will have 3 things to prevent this.
   1. A pressure relief valve.
-2. A temperature sensor 3.
-A mechanical pressure gage.
+  2. A temperature sensor
+  3. A mechanical pressure gage.

 Multiple things have to fail and the temperature would really have to rise before my corny would get to an over pressure situation.

 I think my steam boiler will be a lot safer than working under an HLT suspended 6 feet in the air.